-Tai Chi and Qi Gong help keep the joints nourished, by opening and closing them gently, expelling waste & drawing nutrients into them.
-The internal strength of the Tai Chi coiling and spiraling movements help the ligaments, tendons, fascia and muscles stay fluid and strong.
+Tai Chi and Qi Gong help keep the joints stay nourished and lubricated, by opening and closing them gently, expelling waste & drawing nutrients into them.
+The internal strength of the Tai Chi coiling and spiralling movements help the ligaments, tendons, fascia and muscles stay fluid and strong.
 There is also little impact to disturb the joints and these practices can also help to increase bone density.
 Tai Chi and Qigong also work to strengthen the muscles around the joints e.g. knees so that the body can move in a much more appropriate alignment and posture.

 Pain management is a huge part of life when you have a chronic condition, that's where the Qi Gong breathing and meditative parts of Tai Chi & Qi Gong begin to shine.
 Simple techniques that allow you to relax the mind and body, which in turn gives a kick-start to the relaxation response (parasympathetic system), helping you truly unwind and be at rest.